 A detailed comparison of the Magoosh and Kaplan GRE prep courses

 As far as GRE prep courses go, there may not be any two courses more different than Magoosh and Kaplan.
-Kaplan is the tried and true, old school test prep company with live classes and hardcopy books, while Magoosh is the upstart with low price points and a flexible, digital first teaching approach.
-So how do you choose when the two courses you’re considering are as vastly different as Kaplan and Magoosh?
-We take a close look at both prep packages in this guide and give you a side-by-side view so that you can make the right decision on which is best for you.
+Kaplan is the old school test prep company with hardcopy books, while Magoosh is the new age company with low price points and a flexible, digital-first teaching approach.
+So how do you choose when the two courses you’re considering are as different as Kaplan and Magoosh?
+We take a close look at both prep packages and give you a side-by-side view so that you can make the right decision on which is best for you.